tuyetle/Q-A-Platform/README.md

  Penalty for late submission:
-5 points is deducted from your individual score for each day after the deadline (Monday, May 02 of 2014)
+5 points is deducted from your individual score for each day after the deadline

 <h2>MEMBERS</h2>